theran/theran.github.io/_posts/2014-11-12-about-this-site.md

 Next, you'll need to set up your new domain to point at GitHub.
 For rather opaque reasons, a lot of DNS providers will give quite poor performance.
-To get around this, you'll need an account at [Cloud Flare][cloudflare].
+To get around this, you'll need an account at [CloudFlare][cloudflare].
 Go get one.
 Pick free and take the default options.

-Once you've got the Cloud Flare account, it will ask you to add a web site.
+Once you've got the CloudFlare account, it will ask you to add a web site.
 Type in `yourdomain.example`.
 It will import any DNS records you have for your zone.
 Delete all of these.

-Now in the cloudflare control panel add a `CNAME` record for `@` to point to `username.github.io`.
+Now in the CloudFlare control panel add a `CNAME` record for `@` to point to `username.github.io`.
 If you want, also add a `CNAME` record for `www` to also point to `username.github.io`.
-For both of these records click the orange cloud to make it "off Cloud Flare".
+For both of these records click the orange cloud to make it "off CloudFlare".
+It will turn gray.
 (GitHub is giving you similar features already.)

-Finally, look to the right side of the Cloud Flare panel above.
+Finally, look to the right side of the CloudFlare panel above.
 It lists two name servers.
 Go back to your DNS registrar's control panel (e.g., at <http://iwantmyname.com>) and paste these into the "set name servers" field,